Equatorial Guinea: Government and politics

 In 2004, a planeload of suspected mercenaries was intercepted in Zimbabwe while allegedly on the way to overthrow Obiang.
-A November 2004 report named Mark Thatcher as a financial backer of the 2004 Equatorial Guinea coup d'état attempt organized by Simon Mann.
+A November 2004 report named Mark Thatcher as a financial backer of the 2004 Equatorial Guinea coup d'état attempt organised by Simon Mann.
 Various accounts also named the United Kingdom's MI6, the United States' CIA, and Spain as tacit supporters of the coup attempt.
 Nevertheless, the Amnesty International report released in June 2005 on the ensuing trial of those allegedly involved highlighted the prosecution's failure to produce conclusive evidence that a coup attempt had actually taken place.
 Simon Mann was released from prison on 3 November 2009 for humanitarian reasons.

 Since 2005, Military Professional Resources Inc., a US-based international private military company, has worked in Equatorial Guinea to train police forces in appropriate human rights practices.
 In 2006, US Secretary of State Condoleezza Rice hailed Obiang as a "good friend" despite repeated criticism of his human rights and civil liberties record.
 The US Agency for International Development entered into a memorandum of understanding (MOU) with Obiang in April 2006 to establish a social development fund in the country, implementing projects in the areas of health, education, women's affairs and the environment.

 In 2006, Obiang signed an anti-torture decree banning all forms of abuse and improper treatment in Equatorial Guinea, and commissioned the renovation and modernization of Black Beach prison in 2007 to ensure the humane treatment of prisoners.
 However, human rights abuses have continued.
-Human Rights Watch and Amnesty International among other non-governmental organizations have documented severe human rights abuses in prisons, including torture, beatings, unexplained deaths and illegal detention.
+Human Rights Watch and Amnesty International among other non-governmental organisations have documented severe human rights abuses in prisons, including torture, beatings, unexplained deaths and illegal detention.
 Obiang was re-elected to serve an additional term in 2009 in an election the African Union deemed "in line with electoral law".
 Obiang re-appointed Prime Minister Ignacio Milam Tang in 2010.

 According to the BBC, President Obiang Nguema "has been described by rights organisations as one of Africa's most brutal dictators."